Wad01/Animated-Scene-Website/README.md

 Neumorphism, or soft UI, is a visual style that combines background colors, shapes, gradients, highlights, and shadows to ensure graphic intense buttons and switches.
 All that allows achieving a soft, extruded plastic look, and almost 3D styling.
+This repository contains HTML, and CSS files of a beautiful website with a view of a car which is going forward for infinity with clouds, moon, hills, and trees in the background.